 Minimum Specifications

-Will Flight Simulator 2020 Come to the Oculus Quest?
+Will Flight Simulator 2020 Come to the Meta Quest?

-However, you can play Microsoft Flight Simulator 2020 on the Oculus Quest with the help of Oculus Link.
-Oculus Link allows you to use your gaming PC to play PCVR games via a wired connection, turning the Quest into a display.
+However, you can play Microsoft Flight Simulator 2020 on the Meta Quest with the help of Oculus Link.
+Oculus Link lets you use your gaming PC to play PCVR games via a wired connection, turning the Quest into a display.

 Microsoft Flight Simulator VR Release Date